 - Using the white point

-[0.9642, 1, 0.8249] can improve interoperability with applications color-managed with International Color Consortium (ICC) version 2 or 4 profiles (this is the D50/2 white point given in CIE Publication 15 before it was corrected).
+[0.9642, 1, 0.8249] can improve interoperability with applications color-managed with International Color Consortium (ICC) version 2 or 4 profiles (this corresponds to the D50/2 white point given in CIE Publication 15 before it was corrected).

 - The printing industry uses the D50 illuminant for historical reasons (see A. Kraushaar, "Why the printing industry is not using D65?", 2009).

-(15) Further details on chromatic adaptation transforms are outside the scope of this document.
+- (17) Chromatic adaptation transforms include linear Bradford transformations, but are not further detailed in this document.
 (See also E. Stone, "The Luminance of an sRGB Color", 2013.)

-(16) Chromaticies of this form can be defined for any three-dimensional Cartesian color space, not just XYZ (e.g., rg chromaticity for RGB).
-Such chromaticities are calculated analogously to xy chromaticity.
+- (18) Chromaticity coordinates can be defined for any three-dimensional Cartesian color space, not just XYZ (e.g., (r, g, b) chromaticity coordinates for RGB).
+Such coordinates are calculated analogously to (x, y, z) coordinates.

 - CIELAB "was not designed to have the perceptual qualities needed for gamut mapping", according to B. Lindbloom, and